 Child sexual exploitation (CSE) is a form of child sexual abuse that involves the manipulation and / or coercion of children/young people under the age of 18 into penetrative or nonpenetrative sexual activity in exchange for things such as money, gifts, accommodation, affection, or status.
+It may involve an exchange for something the victim wants, and/or for the financial advantage or increased status of the perpetrator or facilitator.
 The victims can be male or female.
 The manipulation or 'grooming' process involves befriending children/young people, gaining their trust, and often feeding them drugs and alcohol, or making them look at sexual images or watch sexual activities, encouraging children to behave in sexually inappropriate ways or grooming a child over the internet, as a one-off occurrence or over a long period of time, before the abuse begins.
 It may also happen without the child's immediate knowledge by for example, others sharing videos or images of them on social media.
 The abusive relationship between victim and perpetrator involves an imbalance of power which limits the victim's options.
 It is a form of abuse which is often misunderstood by victims and outsiders as consensual.
 While young people may believe they are in a loving relationship, no child under the age of 18 can ever consent to being abused or exploited.
 CSE is a serious crime and can have a long-lasting adverse impact on a child's physical and emotional health.
 It may also be linked to child trafficking.
 All staff must be aware of the indicators of sexual exploitation and all concerns reported immediately to the Safeguarding Team.
 Further advice on local services is available here.